silencesys/lindat-tei/src/guidelines/source-description.md

 ```xml
 <p>Given to <name type=“person“>W.Olleyf</name> by <name type=“person“>William Ebchester</name>, Prior (1446-56) and later belonged to <name type=“person“>Henry Dalton</name>, Prior of <name type=“place“>Holy Island (Lindisfarne)</name> according to inscriptions on ff.
 4v and 5.</p>
 ```
-Contains any descriptive or other information concerning a single identifiable episode during the history of a manuscript, manuscript part, or other object after its creation but before its acquisition.
-It should be written in prose inside a paragraph `<p>` and may contain additional tags.
+Contains any descriptive or other information concerning a single identifiable episode during the history of a manuscript, a manuscript part, or another object after its creation but before its acquisition.
+They should be written in prose inside a paragraph `<p>` and may contain additional tags.

 #### Name
 ```xml